campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 In other words, "Saito-san, please give the characters clothes this time."

 The game's opening cutscene makes this tone shift immediately apparent.
-As battles between Agnus and Keves soldiers rage on, the player is forced to bear witness to the terrible consequences of this war.
+As battles between Agnus and Keves soldiers rage on, the player is forced to bear witness to the terrible consequences of war.
 Wounded soldiers and rotting corpses litter the battlefield as Noah, the main protagonist, tells the audience of Aionios' terrible curse: they must fight to live, and they must live to fight.
 It's a <text-with-tooltip :tooltip="'Well, as gruesome as it can possibly be for a T-rated game.'">gruesome</text-with-tooltip> scene, reminding players that in the cruel world of Aionios, nobody wins and everybody loses.

-This war-torn, dystopian world has clearly taken its toll on the game's main cast, who are afflicted with bouts of anxiety, despair, and hopelessness.
+This war-torn, dystopian life has clearly taken its toll on the game's main cast, who are afflicted with bouts of anxiety, despair, and hopelessness.
 Despite its fantasy setting, *Xenoblade Chronicles 3*'s characters endure struggles that may be all-too-familiar to the player, making these struggles feel real and, perhaps, personal.
 I'd be willing to bet that most of us have grappled with feelings of inadequacy, or a fear of death.

 <div class="imageContainer">
   <img :src="'/xc3sad.jpeg'"/>